Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Discussion

-Using these detection metrics, we assessed the sensitivities and FP detections for all networks and showed that depending on the detection criteria, a network can have very high sensitivity even when the DSC performance was low.
+\textbf{Detection performance by networks.} In addition to evaluating segmentation performance, we introduced three detection criteria (Criterion 1, 2, and 3) to assess the networks' performance on a per-lesion basis.
+Unlike segmentation assessment, which emphasizes voxel-level accuracy and boundary delineation, these criteria focus on how well the networks identify and locate lesions within the images.
+Criterion 1 evaluates the networks' ability to detect the presence of lesions, as it directly influences whether a potential health concern is identified or missed.
+Detecting even a single voxel of a lesion could trigger further investigation.
+Criterion 2 assesses lesion count and localization, and can significantly impact therapeutic decisions and treatment planning.
+Moreover, Criterion 3 adds an additional layer of clinical relevance by segmenting lesions based on their metabolic characteristics ($\text{SUV}_\text{max}$).
+Using these detection criteria, we assessed the sensitivities and FP detections for all networks and showed that depending on the detection criteria, a network can have very high sensitivity even when the DSC performance was low.
 Given these different detection criteria, a trained model can be chosen based on specific clinical use cases.
-For example, some use cases might involve being able to detect all lesions without being overly cautious about segmenting exact lesion boundary, while some other use cases might be looking for more robust boundary delineations.
+For example, certain use cases might require the physician to be able to detect all lesions without being overly cautious about the exact lesion boundary, while other use cases might be looking for more robust boundary delineations.\\

-Furthermore, we assessed the intra-observer variability of a physician in segmenting both ``easy" and ``hard" cases, noting challenges in consistent segmentation of cases from the ``hard" subset.
+\textbf{Intra- and inter-observer variability analysis and physician vs. networks performances.} We assessed physician intra-observer variability in segmenting cases with a range of values for lesion measures, noting challenges in the consistent segmentation of cases from the $\leq$20\%tile categories, i.e.~the cases with low SUV$_\text{mean}$, SUV$_\text{max}$, TMTV, and TLG.
 In lymphoma lesion segmentation, cases can vary in difficulty due to factors like size, shape, and location of lesions, or image quality.
 By identifying which cases are consistently difficult for even an experienced physician to segment, we gained insights into the complexities and nuances of the segmentation task.
-Finally, we also assessed the inter-observer agreement between three physicians.
-Although, we inferred that there was substantial level of agreement between the three physicians, the assessment was performed only on 9 cases, resulting in low statistical power.
+The DSC metric computed to assess the intra-observer agreement between the physician's original and new segmentations (on the PMBCL cohort) was comparable to the networks performance on the test set from the same cohort.
+Moreover, the segmentation performance by physician on cases categorized by different ranges of lesion measure values largely mirrored the performance by networks in terms of distribution of DSC over different categories. \\